Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec: LPT}, we begin by introducing the basics of LPT and its recurrence relations, as well as its applications to initial conditions given by trigonometric polynomials, such as our sine waves initial conditions.
-In Sec.~\ref{sec: vlasov}, the important features of the Vlasov solver {\tt ColDICE} are briefly summarized.
+In Sec.~\ref{sec: LPT}, we begin by introducing the basics of LPT and its recurrence relations, as well as its applications to initial conditions given by linear superpositions of trigonometric functions, such as our sine waves initial conditions.
+In Sec.~\ref{sec: vlasov}, the important features of the Vlasov solver {\tt ColDICE} are briefly summarised.
+We also address some aspects of measurements uncertainties in simulation data.
 In Sec.~\ref{sec: result shell crossing}, we examine the phase-space structure and radial profiles at shell-crossing with a comparison of analytic predictions to simulations, in the framework of singularity theory.
 In Sec.~\ref{sec: shortly after sc}, the structure shortly after shell-crossing is explored using the ballistic approximation by examining phase-space diagrams, caustics, density and vorticity fields.
 Again, analytical predictions are compared to the Vlasov runs.
-Finally, Sec.~\ref{sec: summary} summarizes the main results of this article.
+Finally, Sec.~\ref{sec: summary} summaries the main results of this article.
 To complement the main text, Appendices~\ref{app: solutions}, \ref{app: coldice}, \ref{app: Q1DPT} and \ref{sec: analytic log slope} provide details on the explicit form of high-order LPT solutions for the sine waves initial conditions up to 5th order, the measurements in the Vlasov simulations, the predictions from quasi-1D LPT, and the expected structure of singularities at collapse time, respectively.

 Throughout the paper, we will use the following units: a box size $L=1$ and an inverse of the Hubble parameter at present time $H^{-1}_{0}=1$ for the dimensions of length and time, respectively.
 In particular, the Lagrangian/Eulerian coordinates, velocity, and vorticity will be explicitly expressed as $\bm{q}/L$, $\bm{x}/L$, $\bm{v}/(L\,H_{0})$, and $\bm{\omega}/H_{0} = \left(L\,\bm{\nabla}\right) \times \left( \bm{v}/(L\,H_{0}) \right)$, respectively.